-Though Mr Hunter was not asked to decide upon matters of valuation, it is the case that tie is of the opinion that the Estimates submitted by Infraco in respect of each of the Gogarburn Bridge and Carrick Knowe Bridge structures are grossly overstated - such that (1) Infraco's Estimate in respect of Gogarburn Bridge was in the amount of £313,080.31 (now revised by Infraco to £239,353.26), whereas tie's assessment is in the amount of £72,551.35; and (2) Infraco's Estimate in respect of Carrick Knowe Bridge was in the amount of £391,971 (now revised by Infraco to £165,507.76), whereas tie's assessment is in the amount of £99,403.92.
+Though Mr Hunter was not asked to decide upon matters of valuation, it is the case that tie is of the opinion that the Estimates submitted by Infraco in respect of each of the Gogarburn Bridge and Carrick Knowe Bridge structures are grossly overstated - such that (1) Infraco's Estimate in respect of Gogarburn Bridge was in the amount of £313,080.31, whereas tie's assessment is in the amount of £72,551.35.
+This matter was subsequently agreed as £176,195; and (2) Infraco's Estimate in respect of Carrick Knowe Bridge was in the amount of £391,971, whereas tie's assessment is in the amount of £99,403.92.
+This matter was subsequently agreed as £138,265.

-4. Russell Road Retaining Wall
+4. Russell Road Retaining Wall 4